-His songs are made of narrative, monologue, and dialogue.
-Sounds like someone telling a story, or people talking.
-Very little didactic messaging goes on.
+His songs sound like someone telling a story, or people talking.
 His ear for vernacular is unerring.
 You won't catch anyone ordering a tonic and gin in a Dennis D'Asaro song!

 FILL YOUR GLASSES HIGH

 [Liner Notes from 2001] 1974, give-or-take, I heard Rabbit McKay

 a couple of times at the Hootenanny at the Troubadour, where I was the